-If you are at risk under this policy (ie, approaching the low completion rate), and need further assistance, you may book an online appointment with Student Outreach or contact them through AskUNE.
+If you are at risk under this policy (ie, approaching the low completion rate), and need further assistance, you may book an online appointment with Student Outreach.

 UNE Principal Dates

 You must also consider your work, life and study commitments in conjunction with the UNE Calendar for all teaching period and Trimester dates, including start and finish dates, teaching period breaks, examination periods and the last day to enrol or withdraw from a unit without academic or fee penalties.
 This information is available through the UNE Principal Dates.